Soccer-Brazil police chasing ticket executive in World Cup probe

-RIO DE JANEIRO Police in Rio de Janeiro were searching on Thursday for the chief executive of a Swiss hospitality company implicated by a World Cup ticket scalping investigation.
+RIO DE JANEIRO, July 10 Police in Rio de Janeiro were searching on Thursday for the chief executive of a Swiss hospitality company implicated by an investigation into the illegal resale of VIP World Cup tickets.

 After a court ordered the arrest of the executive and the continued detention of 10 other suspects already held in the probe, police were unable to find Ray Whelan, of MATCH Services, a company contracted by tournament organisers to arrange ticketing and hospitality packages.

-Whelan, who was briefly arrested earlier in the week and released pending a court order, was not present when police arrived at the Copacabana Palace, the luxurious beachside hotel where he had been staying in Rio along with many tournament organisers.
+Whelan, who was briefly arrested earlier in the week and released pending a court order, was not present when police arrived at the luxurious beachside hotel where he had been staying in Rio.

-Prosecutors said in a statement that Whelan was seen leaving through a back door before they arrived.
+Police told Globo, Brazil's biggest television network, that Whelan, shortly before they arrived, was filmed leaving through a back door on hotel security footage.

 The probe comes as pressure mounts on FIFA, soccer's governing body, over accusations of corruption and a perceived lack of transparency of its business practices.